 If a career in Catering & Hospitality (the largest service industry in the country) appeals to you, this industry recognised course will provide training for a worthwhile and rewarding career that offers high job satisfaction and good prospects.
 Also suitable for those that have completed a Level 1 and have regular employment in the Industry and want to develop their skills further.

 A selection of practical assessments, externally set assignments and online multiple choice tests.

 It is recommended that you purchase appropriate books, clothing and equipment for you to carry out the course, details of which will be provided before the start of the course.
 Students are allocated a certain amount of free printing, after which a small fee will be incurred.

-5 GCSE passes including 1 GCSE at grade C/grade 4 and above or for progressing student’s successful achievement of a level 1 vocational qualification.
+5 GCSE passes including 2 GCSE at grade 4 and above or relevant Level 1 qualification.

 Typical jobs in the catering industry could include Kitchen Assistant, Restaurant Bar or Waiting Staff.
 A typical starting salary for these positions would be in the region of £11,900, extra income could be made in tips and as a guide for future earnings Head Chefs can earn in the region of £35,000.